rufuspollock-okfn/bibserver/doc/upload.rst

 To upload, just go to the upload page.
 Provide a URL or file, a collection name and description, confirm the license and the format type.

+The Upload form can either be given a URL from which the Bibserver will retrieve the data to import, or a user can upload a file from her local machine to be imported.
+Bibserver tries to guess the format of the supplied URL by looking at the filename extension of the supplied URL. (this is unreliable and might be removed in future).
+If the fileformat can not be guessed, a list of supported fileformats for that install of Bibserver is shown.

 If a converter of the right format is not available, your source file can be converted elsewhere into JSON following the bibJSON standard, then the JSON